octo-webf/Micro-frontends/microfront-with-js-2/README.md

 2. In `./redux-app` run `npm start` to bundle all the redux logic in a single js file (thanks to [rollup.js](https://rollupjs.org/guide/en/)).
 The result is served at http://localhost:4100/
 3. In `./wrapper-app` (a React application), run `npm start` to contain the micro-frontend and use a router allowing different lifecycles to our Web components.
 See the result at http://localhost:4000/

 ---

+## Micro-frontends using Custom Elements with Vuex

+_Advanced Custom Elements example using a global state with Vuex_

+_This method uses [Direflow](https://direflow.io/) to create React Web Components & [@vue/web-component-wrapper](https://github.com/vuejs/vue-web-component-wrapper) for Vue Web Components_

+_To handle communication between Vuex store & React, a script was created at `.../react-app/vuex-react` with useful hooks, using React context_

+Go to `Micro-frontends/microfront-with-wc-redux/` :

+1. In `react-app` & `vue-app` execute `npm run dev` to build & launch the React & Vue Web Components at http://localhost:4001/, http://localhost:4002/

+2. In `./vuex-app` run `npm start` to serve the `main.js` file, which contains all the vuex logic in a json array file (with modifications for React).
+The result is served at http://localhost:4100/
+3. In `./wrapper-app`, run `npm start` to see the result at http://localhost:4000/

+---